Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Introduction

 Alternative strategies to Laplacian-level deorbitalization include use of higher-order spatial derivatives \cite{deSilvaCorminboeuf2014,deSilvaCorminboeuf2015a,deSilvaCorminboeuf2015b} and deorbitalization of the exchange potential only~\cite{PartDeorb24}.
 Those are of only contextual interest here, as they may have more significant numerical challenges than those arising from the M-RT procedure.

-Given success at reproducing the test-case performance of existing orbital-dependent metaGGAs, the challenge is the effective numerical implementation of such a deorbitalized functional.
+Given success at reproducing the test-case performance of existing orbital-dependent meta-GGAs, the challenge is the effective numerical implementation of such a deorbitalized functional.
 The well-known sensitivity to density Laplacians serves as a caution.
-See but for one example, the discussion in Ref. \citenum{SCANL1}.
+See for but one example, the discussion in Ref.\ \citenum{SCANL1}.
+Laplacian-based XC deorbitalizers, like Laplacian-based KEDFs, can be ill-behaved with regards to integral convergence and require relatively dense grids.~\cite{Lehtola22} Moreover, they also can have large, spiky variations in the magnitude of the XC potential.
+Such variations arise from the high-order spatial derivatives in the X potential that follow from $\nabla^2 n$.~\cite{OFR2}

 Nonetheless, some of the M-RT functionals \cite{SCANL1,SCANL2} have shown marked performance improvement over their gKS parents, with time per self-consistent-field (SCF) cycle of the Kohn-Sham solution as much as a factor of three shorter with the VASP code \cite{kresse1996efficient,PhysRevB.59.1758}.
 But recent work indicates~\cite{srTMpartIII} that it is quite typical for deorbitalized functionals to require many more self-consistent cycles to achieve SCF convergence than for their parent functionals with gKS, thus offsetting the gains made per cycle.

-A usefully accurate description of the KED for deorbitalizing a meta-GGA indicator functional by a simple generalized gradient approximation (GGA) alone does not seem possible \cite{SCANL1}.
-But, like Laplacian-based KEDFs, Laplacian-based XC deorbitalizers can be ill-behaved with regards to integral convergence and require relatively dense grids.~\cite{Lehtola22}.
-Moreover, they also can have large, spiky variations in the magnitude of the XC potential.
-Such variations arise from the high-order spatial derivatives in the X potential that follow from $\nabla^2 n$.~\cite{OFR2}

-The natural, critical question raised by these issues is this: can deorbitalization, in fact, succeed in achieving faster, more reliable metaGGA calculations?
+The natural, critical question raised by these issues is this: can deorbitalization, in fact, succeed in achieving faster, more reliable meta-GGA calculations?
 At a more detailed level, how does the difficulty of using $\nabla^2 n$ compare with the difficulties of gKS calculations?
 For which run conditions, and for which applications, if any, does deorbitalization provide a clear advantage?
 With respect to computational efficiency, where and how can M-RT deorbitalization be improved?